-4 The Tax Commissioner shall promulgate rules for certification as managed timberland.

-45 (2) In the case of all other natural resources property, the commissioner shall develop an 46 inventory on a county by county basis of all such property and may use any resources, including, 47 but not limited to, geological survey information; exploratory, drilling, mining and other information 48 supplied by natural resources property owners; and maps and other information on file with the 49 state Division Department of Environmental Protection and office of miners' health, safety and 50 training.
-Any information supplied by natural resources owners or any proprietary or otherwise 51 privileged information supplied by the state Division Department of Environmental Protection and 52 office of miner's health, safety and training shall be kept confidential unless needed to defend an 53 appraisal challenged by a natural resources owner.
-Formulas for natural resources valuation may 54 contain differing variables based upon known geological or other common factors.
-The Tax 55 Commissioner shall forward each natural resources property appraisal to the county assessor of 56 the county in which that property is located and the assessor shall multiply each such appraisal 57 by sixty percent and include the resulting assessed value in the land book or the personal property book, as appropriate, for each tax year.
-The commissioner shall supply support data that the 58 59 assessor might need to explain or defend the appraisal.
-The commissioner shall directly defend 60 any challenged appraisal when the assessed value of the property in guestion exceeds \$2 million 61 or an owner challenging an appraisal holds or controls property situated in the same county with 62 an assessed value exceeding \$2 million.
-At least every five years, the commissioner shall review 63 current technology for the recovery of natural resources property to determine if valuation methodologies need to be adjusted to reflect changes in value which result from development of 64 65 new recovery technologies.
+- (d) Within three years of the approval date of the plan required for natural resources property required pursuant to subsection (e) of this section, the State Tax Commissioner shall determine the fair market value of all natural resources property in the state.
+The commissioner shall thereafter maintain accurate values for all such property. - (1) In order to qualify for identification as managed timberland for property tax purposes the owner must annually certify, in writing to the Division of Forestry, that the property meets the definition of managed timberland as set forth in this article and contracts to manage property according to a plan that will maintain the property as managed timberland.
+In addition, each owner's certification must state that forest management practices will be conducted in accordance with approved practices from the publication "Best Management Practices for Forestry".
+Property certified as managed timberland shall be valued according to its use and productive potential.
+The Tax Commissioner shall promulgate rules for certification as managed timberland. - (2) In the case of all other natural resources property, the commissioner shall develop an inventory on a county by county basis of all such property and may use any resources, including, but not limited to, geological survey information; exploratory, drilling, mining and other information supplied by natural resources property owners; and maps and other information on file with the state Division of Environmental Protection and office of miners' health, safety and training.
+Any information supplied by natural resources owners or any proprietary or otherwise privileged information supplied by the state Division of Environmental Protection and office of miner's health, safety and training shall be kept confidential unless needed to defend an appraisal challenged by a natural resources owner.
+Formulas for natural resources valuation may contain differing variables based upon known geological or other common factors.
+The assessed value of any share of a natural resource property shall be twice the value of the net production from the owner's share of the unit for a tax year.
+For purposes of this section, net production is gross production less any expenses and severance taxes.
+Annualized assessment is not permitted.
+The enactment of changes made to this section during the 2018 Regular Session of the Legislature supersedes any prior method of assessment of the value of natural resources property.
+The Tax Commissioner shall forward each natural resources property appraisal to the county assessor of the county in which that property is located and the assessor shall multiply each such appraisal by sixty percent and include the resulting assessed value in the land book or the personal property book, as appropriate, for each tax year.
+The commissioner shall supply support data that the assessor might need to explain or defend the appraisal.
+The commissioner shall directly defend any challenged appraisal when the assessed value of the property in question exceeds \$2 million or an owner challenging an appraisal holds or controls property situated in the same county with an assessed value exceeding \$2 million.
+At least every five years, the commissioner shall review current technology for the recovery of natural resources property to determine if valuation methodologies need to be adjusted to reflect changes in value which result from development of new recovery technologies